wolberlab/OpenMMDL/docs/simulation_output.rst

 The **OpenMMDL Simulation** script creates output folders and files during and after the simulation.

-The following list contains an detailed overview of the folders and files:
+The following list contains a detailed overview of the folders and files:
-The Optional files are highlighted with an *asteriks**
+The Optional files are highlighted with an *asterisk**

 Input Files
 ------------------------------
-**Input Files**: A folder that contains the PDF and SDF files, which served as Input Files for the MD Simulation.
+**Input Files**: A folder that contains the PDB and SDF files, which served as input files for the MD simulation.